zen1/event-tracker/README.md

 tracker.emit();
 ```

-- **getEventCount( seconds )** To get the number of emitted events over a set
+- **getEventCount(seconds)** To get the number of emitted events over a set
-  time period, you have to pass the number of seconds back that you want event
+  time period (e.g. 2 minutes ago until now), you must pass a number of seconds in as an argument.
-  tracker to filter for.
-Example:
+  The function will return a count of all events that have ocurred since the specified number of seconds ago.

+**Example:**

 ```js
 const tracker = new EventTracker();